davidcarlisle/latexcgi/docs/index.md

    The `return` parameter is set to the specfied keyword (lowercased).

-   If this is not used, the `return` parameter is not set and the server will use PDF.js as described above.
+   If this is not used, the `return` parameter is not set and the server will use PDF.js for PDF display, as described above.

 *  `makeindex` _options_